 By consulting with your veterinarian, you can determine the appropriate caloric intake for your husky based on these factors and their unique needs.
 Generally, a balanced diet that provides the necessary nutrients and calories to support their activity level and maintain a healthy weight is recommended.

-See also How many calories in 200g of blueberries
+See also How many calories do they eat on biggest loser

 Remember, it’s crucial to monitor your husky’s weight and adjust their caloric intake accordingly.
 Regular exercise and maintaining a healthy diet are key in helping your husky lead a happy and fulfilling life.